South Parish Burial Grounds

 • Earle Gray (tea, anyone?), Civil War Vet

-• The Virtues: Truth, Patience, Silence, Healthy, Wealthy, Grace, Hope, Joy, Experience, Thankful, Mercy, Justus, Fidelia, Desire, Remembrance, Easter
+• The Virtues: Truth, Patience, Silence, Healthy, Wealthy, Grace, Experience, Thankful, Joy, Happy (a slave), Mercy, Justus, Fidelia, Desire, Remembrance, Easter, Hope

 • Out-of-date-Biblical: Hephzibah, Mehitable, Dorcas, Zebediah, Enoch, Theophilus, Obadiah, Abijah, Asa, Hezekiah, Jedidiah, Jemima, Jerusha, Nahum, Naamah, Typhena, Uriah, Zaccheus, Zachariah, Zeruiah, Zenas, Juduthua